jake2323livecom/mod_3_practical/README.md

 <br/>

-* Lines 10-14 will need to be completed by setting the constants to their appropriate values, excluding the `DEVICES_API_URL` constant which has already been defined for you.
+* Lines 10-14 will need to be completed by setting the constants to their appropriate values.
 You will need to set the values for these variables:

     * `NAUTOBOT_TOKEN`
     * `DEVICES_API_URL`